alaudet/raspi-sump/docs/install.md

 Disclaimer: You could damage your raspberry pi if you do not insert a voltage divider between the echo pin on the sensor and the GPIO pin on the Raspberry Pi.
 If you choose to do this you do it at your own risk.

-Installation instructions assume Python3 on Raspberry Pi OS 11 or Raspbian version 10 or 9.
+Installation instructions assume Python3 on Raspberry Pi OS 11 (Bullseye) or Raspbian version 10 (Buster).

 Supported OS Versions
 =====================